 Reliability and validity of research

 Reliability and validity are two terms that the investigator uses interchangeably.
-Students associated with the research field have confusion between reliability and validity.
+Students associated with the research field have confused between reliability and validity.
 Our professional team is providing an overview of reliability and validity in this article.

 Overview of reliability and validity